PIL seeks direction to Delhi govt to appoint one law officer for every jail

 -

-A PIL has been moved in Delhi High Court seeking directions to the state government and DG Tihar Jail to ensure compliance of Section 6 of Delhi Prison Act, 2000 by appointing one law officer for every jail in Delhi.
+A PIL has been filed in the Delhi High Court seeking directions to the Delhi government and DG Tihar to ensure compliance of Section 6 of Delhi Prison Act, 2000, by appointing one law officer for every jail in the national capital.

-This comes after a prisoner named Nabbir alleged that 'Om' symbol has been engraved on his back while he was in judicial custody and lodged in the Tihar Jail.
+Delhi Prison Act, 2000 (Delhi Act No.2 of 2002) was passed by the Legislative Assembly of National Capital Territory of Delhi on November 23, 2000.

-Delhi's Karkardooma Court today directed DSP to file the letter of authority on behalf of DG Prison and also directed the Tihar Jail officials to file a response (Investigation/Medical) on April 30, in connection with Tihar jail inmate Nabbir's case.
+Section 6 of Delhi Prison Act, 2000 mandates that there shall be a Law Officer for every Jail.
+Apart from the same, it further mandates that there shall be a Superintendent, Deputy Superintendent, a Medical Officer, and a welfare officer for every jail.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)